Neomycin: Side effects

 In 2005–06, Neomycin was the fifth-most-prevalent allergen in patch test results (10.0%).
-It is also a known GABA gamma-Aminobutyric acid antagonist and can be responsible for seizures and psychosis.
+It was named Allergen of the Year in 2010.
+Neomycin is also a known GABA gamma-Aminobutyric acid antagonist and can be responsible for seizures and psychosis.
 Like other aminoglycosides, neomycin has been shown to be ototoxic, causing tinnitus, hearing loss, and vestibular problems in a small number of patients.
+Neomycin affects the cochlea, which is found in the inner ear.
+Hearing loss is caused by ear hair cell death, which occurs in response to treatment with neomycin.
 Patients with existing tinnitus or sensorineural hearing loss are advised to speak with a healthcare practitioner about the risks and side effects prior to taking this medication.

 Molecular biology

 Activity

 Neomycin's antibacterial activity stems from its binding to the 30S subunit of the prokaryotic ribosome, where it inhibits prokaryotic translation of mRNA.

 Neomycin also exhibits a high binding affinity for phosphatidylinositol 4,5-bisphosphate (PIP2), a phospholipid component of cell membranes.

 Resistance

 Neomycin resistance is conferred by either one of two kanamycin kinase genes.
 Genes conferring neomycin-resistance are commonly included in DNA plasmids used to establish stable mammalian cell lines expressing cloned proteins in culture.
 Many commercially available protein expression plasmids contain a neo-resistance gene as a selectable marker.

+Currently, research is being performed to understand if derivatives of neomycin have the same antibiotic effects while still being effective against neomycin-resistant bacteria.